Institute Publications

 [more]

 Subsequent to the print edition release of the “Handwörterbuch des Europäischen Vertragsrechts” (2009) as well as its English-language counterpart, the “Max Planck Encyclopedia of European Private Law” (2012), the Institute has made both works available as digital editions.
-These are now conveniently searchable open access on the internet and can also serve as point of reference for terminology and translation issues.
+These are now conveniently searchable on the internet via green open access and can also serve as a point of reference for terminology and translation issues.

 [more]